Subscribe To This Site

 A carbon sink is a natural resource which is capable of storing carbon and keeping it out of the atmosphere.
 Coal deposits from the carboniferous period are just that - naturally occurring carbon sinks.

-Oceans and forests and other large masses of plant life absorb carbon.
 To work as a carbon sink for the purposes of reducing the amount of carbon finding its way into the atmosphere, a carbon sink needs to be capable of being enlarged.

-Clearly, we cannot enlarge the oceans but we can plant more trees.
 In fact, we humans have been responsible for decreasing the tree cover of the planet over many years.
-Re-forestation projects may contribute significantly to reducing carbon emissions.
+Re-forestation projects may contribute significantly to reducing carbon emissions

 Stop deforestation

-It has been estimated that forest destruction accounts for around 25 - 30% of current carbon emissions worldwide.
 When trees are cut down they release their stored carbon back into the atmosphere.
 The actual processes of logging are often energy-hungry, too, causing yet more emissions.

 Artificial carbon storage